Methodology

 Small cohorts

-At institutional level, where cohorts are less than 6, all data are suppressed.
+This only applies to institutional level data.
+At this level, where cohorts are less than 6, all data are suppressed.
 This is to ensure that schools are not held to account for small cohorts of pupils rather than for confidentiality reasons.

 Low coverage

-In previous years, all outcomes were suppressed for a small number of state-funded institutions where the data-matching rate was low and could give a misleading representation of the institution’s performance.
-Institutions where fewer than 95% of students were matched to any of our data sources had all outcomes suppressed.
-Suppression for this reason is no longer applied.
+Prior to the 2017/18 destinations publication, all outcomes were suppressed for a small number of state-funded institutions where the data-matching rate was low (institutions where fewer than 95% of students were matched to any of our data sources) and could potentially give a misleading representation of the institution’s performance.
+Suppression for this reason is now no longer applied.

 • Estimated proportions of pupils with and without free school meals (FSM) who progressed to higher education